Hifumi1337/Gotta-Catch-em-All-Room/README.md

 Open the IP in your browser of choice, click 'open page source' or the equivalent in your browser.

 Scrolling to the bottom shows a weird combination of username and password.

-Could this be a user?
+Using **ssh username@{Machine-IP}** you'l be able to log into as a user.

-After logging into the ssh with the provided credentials, change the directory to /home/
+After logging into ssh with the provided credentials, traverse to the home directory.

-Why is there a zip file here?
+You should see a compressed folder that needs to be unzipped?
 Let's unzip it!
-(Sometimes the file is already unzipped, if so, it should still work.)

-**unzip <file_name.zip>**
+Command: **unzip <file_name.zip>**

 This will have our first pokemon's text file!

-Wait.

-It still requires a hexadecimal decoder to find the answer.
-After doing so, you'll have your pokemon!
+Wait, it still requires a hexadecimal decoder to find the answer.
+After doing so, you'll have your first answer!

 Hexadecimal Decoder: https://cryptii.com/pipes/hex-decoder

 # Question 2

-Easy.
+First things first, let's see if our webpage from earlier has any pages.

 Run the following command:

 **gobuster dir -u {Machine-IP} -w /Location of preferred Wordlist/**

-You'll find there's a webpage on the server called http://{Machine-IP}/Text-File-Name
+You'll find there's only one webpage on the server that we can visit.

-Wanna find it easier?
-Maybe the file name is similar to the question, like the first task seemed to be.

 This one is encoded too, but looks a lot weirder.
 That's because it's a Caesar Cipher!

-After decoding using the 14th shift, you'll have your pokemon!
+After decoding using the 14th shift, you'll have your answer!

 Caesar Cipher Decoder: https://cryptii.com/pipes/caesar-cipher

 # Question 3

-Still logged into the same user:

-Move over to the '/' directory, and there will be a weird directory located there.
+After locating the first two Pokemon, you'll move over to the '/etc/' directory, and there will be a weird directory located there title 'Why_am_i_here?'.

-After changing into the weird directory, you'll see the file!
-(You'll know the weird directory, trust me).
+After changing into the correct directory, you'll see the file we need for our third question!

 This one needs to be decoded using base64.